idada29/Bank-Marketing-Predictive-Modelling/README.md

 from sklearn.metrics import roc_auc_score

 #This packages must be installed for some visualizations to work properly
-#!pip install cufflinks
+!pip install cufflinks
-#!pip install chart_studio
+!pip install chart_studio
-#!pip install plotly
+!pip install plotly

 #This is needed to make use of pandas profilling to show the break down of the data
-#conda install -c conda-forge pandas-profiling
+conda install -c conda-forge pandas-profiling

-# This is need to print out notebook as pdf
+#This is need to print out notebook as pdf
-#pip install -U notebook-as-pdf
+pip install -U notebook-as-pdf conda install nbconvert
-#conda install nbconvert

-# Display the Dive visualization for the training data.
+#Display the Dive visualization for the training data.
 from IPython.core.display import display, HTML
 #!pip install facets-overview

 # The two csv found on the link were combined to have an increased observation
-banking_data = pd.read_csv("C:\\Users\\dadai\\Downloads\\Machine Learning\\ICA\\BANKING DATA FROM UCI\\BANK MARKETING\\bank-combined.csv")
+banking_data = pd.read_csv("..\\bank-combined.csv")

-banking_data.shape

 from pandas_profiling import ProfileReport banking_data.profile_report()

-# This piece of code was used to revalidate that this items here represented
-# as duplicated above doesn't mean they are actually duplicated rows entirely
-#but we have some rows whose values tallies with some values from other
-#rows for more than 5-7 columns
+This piece of code was used to revalidate that this items here represented as duplicated above doesn't mean they are actually duplicated rows entirely but we have some rows whose values tallies with some values from other rows for more than 5-7 columns

 duplicateRowsDF = banking_data[banking_data.duplicated()]
 duplicateRowsDF.head(10)